bmt26/Gamerful/README.md

 **Required Must-have Stories**

- - [X] From detail page a user can navigate to the compose page to be able to create a review on the game they navigated from.
+ - [X] From the detail page a user can navigate to the compose page to be able to create a review on the game they navigated from.
 They can input the following:
    - [X] Game Title
    - [X] Star Rating
    - [X] Comment
    - [X] Upload a game image
- - [X] On review page user will be able to see posted reviews from all users filtered as either posted from kids or posted from parents with the following contents:
+ - [X] On the review page the user will be able to see posted reviews from all users filtered as either posted from kids or posted from parents with the following contents:
    - [X] Game Title
    - [X] Review's user's username and profile picture
    - [X] Star Rating
    - [X] Comment
    - [X] Uploaded Game Image, if any
-- [X] From search page a user can create search to get relevant results for:
+- [X] From the search page a user can create a search to get relevant results for:
    - [X] Reviews
    - [X] Games